persteenolsen/angular-14-example-gh-pages/README.md

 - TypeScript
 - Jasmin for Unit Testing
 - Karma for configuration and HTML Test report coverage
-- Traditional Webhotel as hosting
+- GH Pages for hosting
 - VS Code is my developement tool

 # Installing